karamaria/week-6-assignment/README.md

 For styling, I made the application responsive and added improvements to the user interface.

 Although I had plans to change the cursor to a custom image, I couldn’t fully implement it, possibly needing additional changes in the App.jsx??
-I added that line - cursor: url(https://images-...), auto !important), but it didn’t work as expected :(
+I added that line - cursor: url(https://images-...), auto !important, but it didn’t work as expected :(